Nike Boys Soccer Camp Berry College

 Vardy, a native of York, England, earned his bachelor of arts degree in business administration from Lenoir-Rhyne.
 He holds a master's degree in sports management from the United States Sports Academy, and also a USSF "A" coaching license.

 Berry College Soccer Camp is directed and staffed by both the Berry coaches and its current players.
 College coaches from the area, along with former Berry soccer players, are also be highlighted as part of the camp staff.
 The Camp involves intense morning training, afternoon sessions that focus on tactics and small sided play, and full sided evening competition.
 The camp is geared towards players who want to push for success at the high school / club level and for those that are looking at play in college.Show Less See More Camp Details

 What's included in the fee?

 Overnight Campers: Professional coaching and instruction, all meals, housing, supervision and evening activities.

-Extended Day Campers (varies with location) 9am-9pm: Professional coaching and instruction, lunch, dinner and evening activities.
+Extended Day Campers (varies with location) 9am-9pm: Professional coaching and instruction, lunch, dinner, and evening activities.

-Soccer balls may be purchased when you register for camp for an additional $15.
+Soccer balls may be purchased when you register for camp for an additional $20.
 Campers are not required to bring a ball to camp and purchasing one is optional.

-24-hour supervision is an important feature of every NIKE Soccer Camp.
 Staff members reside in campers’ quarters and participate in all activities.